JointDNN: An Efficient Training and Inference Engine for Intelligent Mobile Cloud Computing Services: Problem definition and modeling

 In this graph, node $C_{i:j}$ represents that the layers $i$ to $j$ are computed on the cloud server, while node $M_{i:j}$ represents that the layers $i$ to $j$ are computed on the mobile device.
-An edge between two adjacent nodes in JointDNN graph model is associated with four possible cases: 1) A transition from the mobile to the mobile, which only includes the mobile computation cost ($ME_{i,j}$) 2) A transition from the cloud to the cloud, which only includes the cloud computation cost ($CE_{i,j}$) 3) A transition from the mobile to the cloud, which includes the mobile computation cost and uploading cost of the inputs of the next node ($EU_{i,j} = ME_{i,j} + UID_{j+1}$) 4) A transition from the cloud to the mobile, which includes the cloud computation cost and downloading cost of the inputs of the next node ($ED_{i,j} = CE_{i,j} + DID_{j+1}$).
+An edge between two adjacent nodes in JointDNN graph model is associated with four possible cases: 1) A transition from the mobile to the mobile, which only includes the mobile computation cost ($ME_{i,j}$) 2) A transition from the cloud to the cloud, which only includes the cloud computation cost ($CE_{i,j}$) 3) A transition from the mobile to the cloud, which includes the mobile computation cost and uploading cost of the inputs of the next node ($EU_{i,j} = ME_{i,j} + UID_{j+1}$) 4) A transition from the cloud to the mobile, which includes the cloud computation cost and downloading cost of the inputs of the next node ($ED_{i,j} = CE_{i,j} + DOD_{j+1}$).
 Under this formulation, we can transform the computation scheduling problem to finding the shortest path from $S$ to $F$.
+Residual networks are a class of powerful and easy-to-train architectures of DNNs~\cite{ResNet}.
+In residual networks, as depicted in Figure~\ref{resnet} (a), the output of one layer is fed into another layer with a distance of at least two.
+Thus, we need to keep track of the source layer (node $2$ in Figure~\ref{resnet}) to know that this layer is computed on the mobile or the cloud.
+Our standard graph model has a memory of one which is the very previous layer.
+We provide a method to transform the computation graph of this type of network to our standard model, JointDNN graph.